 One example of keeping business receipts organized is to keep a series of file folders labeled by month and year, such as "Receipts November 2017".
 The two most current file folders can sit on top of your desk so that when you collect receipts on your various rounds, it's easy to pop them into the correct monthly folder.

-If you're a business person with a lot of expense receipts, it's easy to adapt the same system outlined above along with more frequent entries.
+If you're a business person with a lot of expense receipts, it's easy to modify the same system outlined above, along with more frequent entries.

 Make Copies or Digital Images

-For those conducting business in Canada, paper copies or digital images of expense receipts are generally acceptable to the Canada Revenue Agency (CRA) provided they are clearly legible.
+For those conducting business in Canada, paper copies, or digital images of expense receipts are generally acceptable to the Canada Revenue Agency (CRA), provided they are legible.
 If not, the CRA may demand to see the original paper documents during an audit or routine request for documentation.
 Thus, the originals should always be kept for the prescribed time, which is on average for a suggested six years.

 Ease Tax-Time Burden

 The payoff for having taken the time to organize your expense receipts before you filed them is in doing your business's income tax return.
 For one thing, you'll have all your receipts that are going to serve as proof for your business-related income tax deductions.
-For another, having already sorted your receipts by business expense categories means all of your relevant receipts for each category are ready to tally, making filling out your income tax return quick and easy.
+For another, having already sorted your receipts by business expense categories means all of your relevant receipts for each category are ready to total and will make filling out your income tax return quick and easy.

 When Your Income Tax is Filed

-If you ever have any kind of dispute with the Canada Revenue Agency, IRS, or simply get audited, your receipts will be crucial evidence.
+If you ever have any dispute with the Canada Revenue Agency, IRS, or get audited, your receipts will be crucial evidence.